Zete0/Guides/Basics/1 Common Openers.md

      - The important thing is to not stall on energy when building
      - If you do stall, consider options to fix the stalling asap
 - **Build a lab to increase build power**
-     - The commander can't build everything themselves, it's important to add on constructors to increase building speed and to adding on more resources
+     - The commander can't build everything themselves, it's important to add on constructors to build things more quickly
+     - If not enough constructors are added on, you may find yourself low on resources because it wasn't built up fast enough
 - **Anticipate the need for more energy**
      - As a lab finishes, often times we need more energy to utilize the lab properly
      - In most cases, the commander could be adding on more energy production while the lab gets started with constructors or scouts
-- **Grab more Metal asap**
+- **Grab even more Metal asap**
      - As constructors come out of the lab, it's important to grab other metal nodes nearby to increase the amount of metal you have coming in

+***Remember, the goal is to build more units, but units cost metal/energy.
+Metal is harder to get, so get more mex asap, but energy and build power must also align to properly use the metal***
 <br></br>
 ### Map Variations